int32at/Sponge/README.md

 All of these functions are available in both the Server and Client Side API!
 ###Logging Framework
 Not included in this version - work in progress!
 Check out the develop branch!

+###Installation

+1. Download `Sponge.wsp` and `install.ps1` in a folder (or clone this repo)
+2. Run `install.ps1` with PowerShell (with the most-privileged account possible)
+3. Browser will open and take you directly to Sponge.
+4. Read the `Usage` Sections on how to interact with Sponge from Code!